Tutorial: Create and configure a Microsoft Entra Domain Services managed domain with advanced configuration options

 To add additional users to this AAD DC Administrators group, select Manage group membership.

 Select the Add members button, then search for and select users from your Microsoft Entra directory.
 For example, search for your own account, and add it to the AAD DC Administrators group.

 If desired, change or add additional recipients for notifications when there are alerts in the managed domain that require attention.

 When ready, choose Next - Synchronization.

-Azure AD DS lets you synchronize all users and groups available in Azure AD, or a scoped synchronization of only specific groups.
+Domain Services lets you synchronize all users and groups available in Microsoft Entra ID, or a scoped synchronization of only specific groups.
 You can change the synchronize scope now, or once the managed domain is deployed.
-For more information, see Azure AD Domain Services scoped synchronization.
+For more information, see Microsoft Entra Domain Services scoped synchronization.